Azure/bicep-types-az/generated/mobilenetwork/microsoft.mobilenetwork/2022-11-01/types.md

 ## PccRuleConfiguration
 ### Properties
-* **ruleName**: string (Required): The name of the rule.
+* **ruleName**: string {maxLength: 64, pattern: "^(?!(default|requested|service)$)[a-zA-Z0-9][a-zA-Z0-9_-]*$"} (Required): The name of the rule.
 This must be unique within the parent service.
 You must not use any of the following reserved strings - `default`, `requested` or `service`.
-* **rulePrecedence**: int (Required): A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
+* **rulePrecedence**: int {minValue: 0, maxValue: 255} (Required): A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
 This value should be unique among all data flow policy rules configured in the mobile network.
 * **ruleQosPolicy**: [PccRuleQosPolicy](#pccruleqospolicy): The QoS policy to use for packets matching this rule.
 If this field is null then the parent service will define the QoS settings.
-* **serviceDataFlowTemplates**: [ServiceDataFlowTemplate](#servicedataflowtemplate)[] (Required): The set of data flow templates to use for this data flow policy rule.
+* **serviceDataFlowTemplates**: [ServiceDataFlowTemplate](#servicedataflowtemplate)[] {minLength: 1} (Required): The set of data flow templates to use for this data flow policy rule.
 * **trafficControl**: 'Blocked' | 'Enabled' | string: Determines whether flows that match this data flow policy rule are permitted.

 ## PccRuleQosPolicy
 ### Properties
-* **5qi**: int: 5G QoS Flow Indicator value.
+* **5qi**: int {minValue: 1, maxValue: 127}: 5G QoS Flow Indicator value.
 The 5QI identifies a specific QoS forwarding treatment to be provided to a flow.
 See 3GPP TS23.501 section 5.7.2.1 for a full description of the 5QI parameter, and table 5.7.4-1 for the definition the 5QI values.
-* **allocationAndRetentionPriorityLevel**: int: QoS Flow allocation and retention priority (ARP) level.
+* **allocationAndRetentionPriorityLevel**: int {minValue: 1, maxValue: 15}: QoS Flow allocation and retention priority (ARP) level.
 Flows with higher priority preempt flows with lower priority, if the settings of `preemptionCapability` and `preemptionVulnerability` allow it.
 1 is the highest level of priority.
 If this field is not specified then `5qi` is used to derive the ARP value.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 * **guaranteedBitRate**: [Ambr](#ambr): The guaranteed bit rate (GBR) for all service data flows that use this data flow policy rule.
 This is an optional setting.
 If you do not provide a value, there will be no GBR set for the data flow policy rule that uses this QoS definition.
 * **maximumBitRate**: [Ambr](#ambr) (Required): The maximum bit rate (MBR) for all service data flows that use this data flow policy rule or service.
 * **preemptionCapability**: 'MayPreempt' | 'NotPreempt' | string: QoS Flow preemption capability.
 The preemption capability of a QoS Flow controls whether it can preempt another QoS Flow with a lower priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.